UnivOfAlabama-BittleResearchGroup/sumo-parquet-test/README.md

 - `sumo` installed (only using the Python tools)
 - `python` installed
   - `pandas` and `polars`
-- `duckdb` for quick and dirty Parquet transformations
+- `duckdb` for quick Parquet transformations

 ## GeoParquet-Enabled Replay